domdomegg/aws-ses-v2-local/README.md

 A local version of Amazon Simple Email Service (AWS SES) supporting the [V2 API](https://docs.aws.amazon.com/ses/latest/APIReference-V2/Welcome.html).
 Currently focuses on the SendEmail endpoint.

+Are you using serverless-offline?
+You might be interested in [serverless-offline-ses-v2](https://github.com/domdomegg/serverless-offline-ses-v2).

 ![Screenshot of the email viewer tool](./screenshot.png)

 ## Install